joshbeard/resume/README.md

 ## Summary

-Engineering manager and hands-on platform engineer with 15+ years building the systems that let development teams ship faster and safer.
-I own platform strategy while staying close to the work - designing CI/CD architecture, building internal tools in Go, and establishing governance that scales without becoming bureaucracy.
-Known for turning fragmented toolchains into coherent platforms and for growing engineers who can own their own infrastructure.
+Engineering manager and platform engineer focused on delivery systems, developer experience, and the infrastructure behind reliable software.
+I lead platform strategy as a hands-on manager, including CI/CD architecture, production Go tooling, and open-source infrastructure integrations.
+My work centers on coherent systems, reduced toil, and enabling engineers to own the services they build.

 ## Experience